top of page

 • Need to wash the whole nappy after each use

-How many do I need for fulltime use?
+How many do I need for full time use?

-• Can reuse the cover between washes and simply replace the insert with a clean, dry one
+• Can reuse the cover in between washes and simply replace the insert with a clean, dry one

 • Trim fit